vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.rst

 * ``TrainingPortal`` - Used to trigger the deployment of a set of workshop environments and a web based training portal for registering for the workshops and accessing them.

+* ``SystemProfile`` - Used to configure cluster wide defaults to be applied to the operator and workshop environments.
+This includes ingress domain name, ingress secret, ingress class, storage class and registry image pull secrets.

 When needing to run workshops, the typical use case scenarios would see the ``TrainingPortal`` custom resource being used to drive the creation of the workshop environments and sessions.
 Thus you only need to know about it and the ``Workshop`` custom resource.
 Other custom resources would only come into play if wishing to create custom workshop deployment scenarios.

 Current status of the project